fyngyrz/pyex/README.md

 | pyex myStuff.pyex -o hisStuff.py | myStuff.pyex --> hisStuff.py |
 | pyex myStuff -c | myStuff.pyex --> myStuff.py + your code inserted as comments in myStuff.py |
 | pyex | You get a bunch of help about the options |

+## Testing
+Executing `test_pyex.py` will generate `pyextest.py` from `pyextest.pyex`
+and compare the result with `expected.py`.
+If the results match, then pyex.py is working at least as well for you as it does for me.
+If they do _not_ match, a list of the differences will be provided and a warning generated.

 ```
 Application to provide extended Python syntax for methods on built-in classes